 When moving to another country, you also need to make sure you move your money, too.
 Opening a bank account, dealing with foreign taxes and trying to figure out how to buy property can all be a little overwhelming.
 So, if you're planning on moving overseas, check out these tips that we've compiled to help ease the transition.

-Depending on where you're moving to, before you leave find out how stable the local economy is.
+Before you leave, find out how stable the local economy is in your new home.

 This will determine how much money you take with you and how much you leave behind.
 It's always a good idea to keep some of your money in your home country, just to ensure there's something there should or when you decide to return.
 Just make sure it's secure and that the account won't be devoured by monthly or annual fees.

 You can also leave a lawyer in charge of your accounts if you decide to leave money in your home country.
 If you don't want to hire a lawyer, speak to your bank about transferring money when you need it.
 Ask how long it takes to transfer and what they'll need from you to do so.
 This will ensure everything is set-up before you leave.